neo-project/neo-express/docs/command-reference.md

 ### Specifying a Non-Signing Account

-A account used that is not used for signing doesn't need an accessable private key.
+A account used that is not used for signing doesn't need an accessible private key.
 Non-Signing accounts can be specified in multiple ways:

 - `genesis` to use the consensus node multi-sig account which holds the genesis NEO and GAS